mobilityhouse/ocpp/README.rst

 OCPP
 ----

 Python package implementing the JSON version of the Open Charge Point Protocol (OCPP).
-Currently only OCPP 1.6 is supported.
+Currently OCPP 1.6 and OCPP 2.0 are supported.

 You can find the documentation on `rtd`_.